RWTH-EBC/FiLiP/joss/paper.md

 With FiLiP, developers can confidently create innovative and IoT-enabled applications within the landscape of FIWARE.
 Researchers can investigate smart solutions in various domains, including energy management and beyond.

+# Acknowledgements
+We gratefully acknowledge the financial support provided by the Federal Ministry for Economic Affairs and Climate Action (BMWK), promotional references 03ET1495A, 03ET1551A, 0350018A, 03ET1561B, 03EN1030B.

 # References